Watch Appraisal Guide: Rolex, Patek Philippe, Antique & Vintage Watches

 Request a sample redacted watch appraisal report to assess report quality and depth before committing.

-If you are not sure what type of appraisal you need, use FAIR's match service to describe your situation and get routed to the right appraiser.
+If you are not sure what type of appraisal you need, use FAIR match to describe the situation and route from the evidence.

 Can the same appraisal be used for insurance and estate purposes?
 Generally no. Insurance appraisals use replacement value (what it costs to acquire a comparable watch today), while estate appraisals use fair market value (what a willing buyer would pay a willing seller).
 These can produce significantly different values for the same watch.
 Plan for separate appraisals if both purposes apply.